mikanmekan/koalemos/README.md

 Queries ingestors(?)
 Would make sense to have a separate querier component which will eventually deal with reading out blocks from disk & obj storage.

 ## Ingestor
-Parses metrics, and stores them chronologically in memory.
+Receives and parses metrics, and stores them in memory.
+These need to be fast to retrieve chronologically to support range queries effectively.

-Periodically writes blocks out to disk.
+Periodically writes blocks out to disk || obj. storage

+## Blocks
+Blocks contain metrics received during a span of time, by default 2 hours.